EVADE-Bench: Multimodal Benchmark for Evaluating and Enhancing Evasive Content Detection: The EVADE-Bench

-This benchmark comprises 2,833 text samples and 13,961 images, all collected from real-world e-commerce platforms.
+As summarized in \textbf{Table \ref{tab:dataset}}, this benchmark comprises 2,833 text samples and 13,961 images, all collected from real-world e-commerce platforms.
 Each instance has been manually annotated by domain experts with deep familiarity in advertising law, ensuring high-quality and regulation-compliant labels.

+For each sample (image or text) in EVADE-Bench, we provide a corresponding text prompt that contains all rules of the current data type.
+We construct a multimodal input pair by concatenating each image with its prompt for VLMs' reasoning, and construct a pure text input pair by concatenating each text with its prompt for LLMs' reasoning.

 Images present a particularly challenging modality, as they often embed both textual claims and visual cues.
-Thus, image-based reasoning not only requires the VLM to correctly extract embedded text via OCR but also to interpret visual elements in conjunction with policy guidelines.
+Thus, image-based reasoning not only requires the VLMs to correctly extract embedded text via OCR but also to interpret visual elements in conjunction with text prompt.
 This dual-modality reasoning is essential for detecting subtle forms of evasion, such as cropped disclaimers or euphemistic imagery.

-This setup allows us to evaluate a model’s capability to detect policy violations through both syntactic understanding and semantic inference, under realistic content moderation conditions.
+At the same time, texts present unique challenges for LLMs due to intentionally created variations such as missing keywords, homophones, and typos.